-Bearing in mind the District overview, the strategic environment and current key issues, Council has developed a set of significant forecasting assumptions that underpin this LTP.
+Bearing in mind the District overview, the strategic environment and current key issues, Council has developed a set of significant forecasting assumptions which underpin this LTP.

-Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence NON of Uncertainty Ri isk 1 Government That the current Territorial Authority boundaries are unchanged i.e. that Rangitīkei District continues to be a There is no drive for amalgamation presently.
-So it could be assumed that boundaries will not change The local services provided by the Council will still need to be provided locally, so the cost of the service provision is unlikely to Low High separate administrative entity. change significantly, the outcome from the review of Three Waters could have an impact on the services provided, however, this is not contemplated in the 2021-2031 LTP.
-Med dium That the regulatory functions assigned to local councils will not be centralised.
-The Government will centralise (or regionalise) some regulatory functions of local councils.
-Council invests resources to There has been vacillation over these discussions but no evidence yet that it is a priority for the Government.
+Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty R lisk 1 Government 1 That the current Territorial Authority boundaries are unchanged i.e. that Rangitīkei District continues to be a separate administrative entity. pundaries are unchanged i.e. that presently.
+So it could be assumed that angitīkei District continues to be a boundaries will not change cost of the service provision is unlikely to change significantly, the outcome from the will still need to be provided locally, so the cost of the service provision is unlikely to Low High separate administrative entity. review of 3 Waters could have an impact on the services provided, however this is not Medium That the regulatory functions assigned to local councils will not be centralised.
+The government will centralise (or regionalise) some regulatory functions of local councils.
+Council invests resources to There has been vacillation over these discussions but no evidence yet that it is a priority for the government.
 Low Medium continue a function, or divests resources to discontinue a function, and the change does not proceed as planned.
 The impact on Council is that budget projections for such functions may prove to be inaccurate.
-Lo DW .
+L ow roles, functions, and partnerships representation and governance and funding and financing

-Disclosure: Council has prepared this plan on the assumption its existing purpose, functions, roles, structures and governance will continue for the life of the 2021-2031 Long Term Plan (in particular for years 1-3) while the 'Future for Local Government' review is undertaken by Central Government.
+1 Disclosure: Council has prepared this plan on the assumption its existing purpose, functions, roles, structures and governance will continue for the life of the 2021-2031 Long Term Plan (in particular for years 1-3) while the 'Future for Local Government' review is undertaken by Central Government.
 This review includes, but is not limited to: